AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Static Semantics**

 #.
 An Initial_Condition aspect is a sort of postcondition for the elaboration
    of both the specification and body of a package.
 If present on a package, the its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
 [The expression of the Initial_Condition may only refer to names that are visible.
-This means that to express properties of hidden state, functions declared in the visible part acting and on the state abstractions of the package must be used.]
+This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]

 .. centered:: **Dynamic Semantics**